grapeot/Danbooru2018AnimeCharacterRecognitionDataset/README.md

 We also provide a baseline for character recognition based on the dataset.
 If using a ResNet18 without SE, and use the ArcFace loss, we are able to achieve a testing accuracy of 37.3%.
 The model and a related demo will be released soon.

-While we also have the cropped face images ready as a tarball, given its size (5.7 GB), we are still not sure where to host it.
-If you have proper resources, please feel free to open an issue.

 ### Data Split